Written by Jarin Eisenberg

 The growth of online learning has made this resolution more attainable for many individuals.
 Indeed, a June 2014 report by the U.S. Department of Education found “rapidly” increasing enrollment in online courses.
 Of the approximately 21 million postsecondary students nationwide, about 12% were enrolled exclusively in distance learning courses as of fall 2012.

 Of course, enrollment doesn’t guarantee success.
-So, for all you prospective students out there who are gearing up to start classes in 2015 – and even for those of you already on the path to earning a degree or certificate online – here are some resolutions to consider:
+So, for all you prospective students out there who are gearing up to start classes – and even for those of you already on the path to earning a degree or certificate online – here are some resolutions to consider:

 - Get organized: Find a place in your home that you can dedicate to your studies.
 Create a space that you will want to work in and that is free from distractions.
 Think about creating a filing system for your syllabi and other documents related to your coursework.
 And, of course, include a calendar where you can track your assignment and registration due dates.